microsoft/ML-For-Beginners/4-Classification/2-Classifiers-1/README.md

-# Cuisine Classifiers 1
+# Cuisine classifiers 1

 In this lesson, you will use the dataset you saved from the last lesson full of balanced, clean data all about cuisines.
 You will use this dataset with a variety of classifiers to predict a given national cuisine based on a group of ingredients.
 While doing so, you'll learn more about some of the ways that algorithms can be leveraged for classification tasks.

 ## [Pre-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/21/)
 # Preparation

-Assuming you completed Lesson 1, make sure that a `cleaned_cuisines.csv` file exists in the root `/data` folder for these four lessons.
+Assuming you completed [Lesson 1](../1-Introduction/README.md), make sure that a _cleaned_cuisines.csv_ file exists in the root `/data` folder for these four lessons.

-Working in this lesson's `notebook.ipynb` folder, import that file along with the Pandas library:
+Working in this lesson's _notebook.ipynb_ folder, import that file along with the Pandas library:

 ```python
 import pandas as pd